-COVER IMAGE: Blub: and caption for inside cover: Sunita with her two young children in India."
-I am a mother, that's what I need to be.
+COVER IMAGE: Blub: and caption for inside cover: Sunita with her two young children in India.''I am a mother, that's what I need to be.
 I became a mother early but I feel good when my girls are around.
 They bring me joy.
 I didn't have the mind to think what I should do, what shouldn't I do.
 I was too upset when I was taken to get married.
 I used to think of my Dad a lot.
-Why did he do this to me?
-Why did he do this?"
+Why did he do this?''
 Name changed to protect identity. © 2013 Suzy Sainovski/World Vision Australia